 If the amount of the sale is estimated to exceed $25,000 but not to exceed $175,000, the contract may be made either upon sealed bids in the manner directed above or by direct negotiation, by obtaining two or more quotations for the purchase or sale when possible, and without advertising for bids or otherwise complying with the requirements of competitive bidding notice.
 All quotations obtained shall be kept on file for a period of at least one year after receipt.

-D. Contracts $25,000 or Less.
+D. Contracts $25,000 or Less

-If the amount of the sale is estimated to be $25,000 or less the contract may be made either upon quotation or in the open market in the discretion of the school board.
+If the amount of the sale is estimated to be $25,000 or less the contract may be made either upon quotation or in the open market at the discretion of the school board.
 The sale in the open market may be by auction.
 If the contract is made on quotation, it shall be based, so far as practicable, on at least two quotations which shall be kept on file for a period of at least one year after receipt.

 E. Electronic Sale of Surplus Supplies, Materials, and Equipment

-Notwithstanding the other procedural requirements of this policy, the school district may contract to sell supplies, materials, and equipment which is surplus, obsolete, or unused through an electronic selling process in which purchasers compete to purchase the supplies, materials, or equipment at the highest purchase price in an open and interactive environment.
+Notwithstanding the other procedural requirements of this policy, the school district may contract to sell supplies, materials, and equipment which are surplus, obsolete, or unused through an electronic selling process in which purchasers compete to purchase the supplies, materials, or equipment at the highest purchase price in an open and interactive environment.

-F. Notice of Quotation.
+F. Notice of Quotation

 Notice of procedures to receive quotations shall be given by publication or other means as appropriate to provide reasonable notice to the public.

-G. Sales to Employees.
+G. Sales to Employees